davidtorroija/vue-test-products/README.md

 - Created Dockerfile and docker-compose.yml files to run mongo

 ## TODO

-- There should be a counter in the page that shows how many items are being displayed.
-- Each item should have the actions: edit and delete.
-Edit allows a user to update the image of an item and the description text.
-Delete allows a user to remove an item from the list and update the counter.
-- A functionality to add a new item should exist.
-This functionality consists of a form to upload an image (jpg, gif and png extensions of 320px x 320px size) and a description text (max chars 300).
-- The user should be able to sort the items on the list.
-- All the actions of the application should be done without refreshing the page (sort, add, edit and delete) and saved immediately.
-- On a page refresh action, it should display the last state of the list.
-- Show a message when no results.
 - Invalid Image error handling when upload.
 - Drag and drop files.
 - Create a BE method to update an item.